oisdk/masters-thesis/esop-2024/response.markdown

 However, in the interests of space, we are happy to cut down the exposition of these early theorems and instead present them from a high level, with pointers to their original proofs.

+> For a specific example: Lemma 2.2 is
+> already proved by Firsov and Uustalu [2014] as ‘lstbl2deq’ in their Section 3.1.
+> I think lemmas/theorems already proved in previous work should be marked
+> explicitly as such, or even just briefly summarised to save space (to fit the
+> whole paper into 25 LNCS pages).

+We will explicitly mark every theorem and lemma in the paper with a reference to pre-existing work, if it exists.

 > Without univalence or at least function extensionality, it’s probably much more
 > problematic to deal with finiteness that involves higher-order/function types.